 2.1 Basis of preparation

-(i) The standalone financial statements comply in all material aspects with Indian Accounting Standards (IND AS) notified under
+(i) The standalone financial statements comply in all material aspects with the Indian Accounting Standards (Ind AS) notified

-provisions of the Act and presentation requirements of Division II of Schedule III to the Companies Act, 2013, (Ind AS compliant
+relevant provisions of the Act and presentation requirements of Division II of Schedule III to the Companies Act, 2013 (Ind AS

 The Company has consistently applied the accounting policies used in the preparation for all periods presented.